GManTheMarioGuy/gmanscoopdxfork/README.md

 This is not a competitor to sm64coopdx, this is simply something I work on for fun.

+## How to play
+To play, start by downloading the game.

+Download the game here: https://github.com/GManTheMarioGuy/gmanscoopdxfork/releases/latest

+Choose the build that corresponds to your computer.

+If you're on Windows, OpenGL is recommended.

+Dragging the ROM on the game is only required the first time you open the game (you don't have to do it after a new update gets released).

 ## How to host
 To host a game, press the `Host` button on the main menu.